 Taken together, Studies 2A and B suggest that individuals are less likely to admit to having engaged in sensitive behaviors when the questions are presented in escalating order of sensitivity, altering their perceived intrusiveness.
 A possible interpretation of these results, suggested by some of the literature explored earlier in the paper, is that the differential propensity to disclose is linked to people's malleable concerns about the privacy of their personal information.
 In other words, it is possible that by altering the order of questions (and therefore their perceived intrusiveness), our manipulation affects privacy concerns.
 If that were the case, priming participants with considerations of privacy before the survey is administered should have a similar effect to changing the order of question intrusiveness from decreasing to increasing - i.e., making them 'clam up' and admit to fewer sensitive behaviors.
 We test this prediction in Study 2C.
-In it, we demonstrate that the relatively higher propensity to admit in the Decreasing condition disappears when privacy concerns have been roused from the outset of the experiment.

 Study 2C was a 2x2 between-subjects design in which we manipulated whether participants were cued to think of privacy from the outset (privacy cue vs. no cue), along with the order in which the questions were presented (Increasing vs. Decreasing order of intrusiveness).
 We hypothesized that the privacy cue would lead participants in either condition to admit less, regardless of the order of the questions.
-We also hypothesized that, holding the privacy cue manipulation constant, the results of Study 2A would be replicated (i.e. admission rates would be higher in the Decreasing condition).
+We also hypothesized that, holding the privacy cue manipulation constant, the results of Study 2A would be replicated (i.e. AARs would be higher in the Decreasing condition).
 More importantly, we hypothesized that once cued to think about privacy, participants in the Decreasing condition would be no more likely to respond affirmatively relative to participants in the Increasing condition whose privacy concern had not been roused.
 In other words, we hypothesized that the impact of changing the order of the questions from decreasing to increasing on the propensity to admit would be similar to the impact of cueing participants to think about privacy concerns.
-Note that we did not hypothesize an interaction between the privacy cue and order of questions: participants in both the Increasing and Decreasing condition faced extremely intrusive questions that were likely, by themselves, to trigger concerns; hence, the privacy cue manipulation did not elicit a previously non-existent concern, but would rather heighten the concerns already aroused in either condition.
+We did not need to hypothesize an interaction between the privacy cue and order of questions: participants in both the Increasing and Decreasing condition faced extremely intrusive questions that were likely, by themselves, to trigger concerns; hence, the privacy cue manipulation did not elicit a previously non-existent concern, but would rather heighten the concerns already aroused in either condition.

 Procedure.
-Participants were recruited online from a pool of New York Times readers; each was randomly assigned to one of four experimental conditions.
 All participants were asked to complete two surveys.
 In the first survey, participants had to complete a "photo identification task."
-Participants were asked to either "Phind the phishing emails" (privacy condition) or to "Find the endangered fish" (control condition).
-In the privacy condition, participants were given definitions of phishing (phishing attacks consist of email attempts at acquiring sensitive information from the victim) and spam taken from Wikipedia.
-In the control condition, participants were given a definition of endangered species, also from Wikipedia.
+Participants were asked to either "Phind the phishing emails" (privacy conditions) or to "Find the endangered fish" (control conditions).
+In the privacy conditions, participants were given definitions of phishing (emails fraudulently claiming to be reputable that attempt to lure recipients into divulging sensitive information) and spam taken from Wikipedia.
+In the control conditions, participants were given a definition of endangered species, also from Wikipedia.
 To reinforce the manipulation, on the subsequent pages, participants were asked to define the term "phishing" or "endangered species" (depending on the condition).
 On the following six pages, participants were asked to categorize various images presented to them.
-In the privacy condition, the images were screen shots of email messages; participants indicated whether each image constituted phishing or spam.
-In the control condition, the images were photos of fish, and participants indicated whether each species was endangered or not.
+In the privacy conditions, the images were screen shots of email messages; participants indicated whether each image constituted phishing or spam.
+In the control conditions, the images were photos of fishes, and participants indicated whether each species was endangered or not.
 After finishing the first survey, participants clicked a button to begin the second survey.
-At this point, participants were randomly assigned to one of two versions of the survey used in Study 2A - Increasing or Decreasing.
+At that point, participants were randomly assigned to one of two versions of the survey used in Study 2A - Increasing or Decreasing.